danielvorn/trello-clone/README.md

 ### `yarn mock-api`

-Starts a mock REST API on port 3000 with the following resources:
+Starts a fake REST API on port 3000 with the following resources:

 http://localhost:3000/columnOrder